nosajio/writing/find-a-niche-2018-01-29.md

 > – [Peter Thiel, Zero to One](https://www.amazon.co.uk/Zero-One-Notes-Startups-Future/dp/0804139296)

-It can be sadistic – even suicidal – to voluntarily compete for scraps of the market.
+It can be masochistic – even suicidal – to voluntarily compete for scraps of the market.
 It's better to invent a new category to operate in.
-This doesn't mean you can't compete for the same customers.
-It means its better to solve the same problem differently to the competition.
+This doesn't mean you can't compete for the same customers as other companies.
+It means its better to solve the problem in a way that ignores other players.
 The modern example of this is Tesla vs the car industry.

 <div class="image">
   <img src="http://a.nosaj.io/niche/tesla-meme.jpg" alt="" />